bertilmuth/requirementsascode/README.md

 compile 'org.requirementsascode:requirementsascodecore:1.2.1'
 ```
 # how to use requirements as code
-Here's what you need to do as a developer:
+Here's what you need to do as a developer.

 ## Step 1: Build a model defining the message types to handle, and the methods that react to a message:
 ``` java